Investigating Healthcare/Research Infrastructure: Reading Group

-Time: TBD Once registration is complete, the coordinators will poll for availability.
+Time: TBD once registration is complete, the coordinators will poll for availability

-Location: UW Seattle campus
+Location: In person on the UW Seattle campus